EnvironmentFlora and FaunaPolicy Matters

 Meera Bhardwaj:

-Further, local environmentalists and activists stress that these works which started and was stopped – is part of the Multi-Drinking Water Supply Scheme for six villages by diverting 3.434 hectares of area in a notified forest.
+Further, local environmentalists and activists stress that these works are part of the Multi-Drinking Water Supply Scheme for six villages by diverting 3.434 hectares of area in a notified forest.

-Speaking to Green Minute News, Dr Prashanth K C, DCF, Haliyal Forest Division said all the works have been stopped as the area falls under a protected forest area.
+Speaking to Green Minute News on Wednesday night, Dr Prashanth K C, DCF, Haliyal Forest Division said all the works have been stopped as the area falls under a protected forest area.

-The Haliyal DCF added, “All clearances for this project are still pending.
-I am not aware of the diversion of 3.434 hectares of forest land for providing drinking water to six villages.
+The Haliyal DCF had said, “All the clearances for this project are still pending.
 The current project involves diversion of 0.509 hectares of forest land and the work has been stopped as they are yet to receive any clearances.
 The Dandeli Timber Depot area and other areas are part of the Hornbill Conservation Reserve.
 However, some parts with high population falling in the middle of the Dandeli town have been denotified.”

 HORNBILL CONSERVATION RESERVE